7NNS7/100-days-of-Data-Science-and-Code/README.md

 Commiting myself for 100 days of git, data science and code.<br/>
 I will work on Data Science, python scripts and personal projects for the next 100 days.

+# Day 60
+Worked on Hadoop, GCP and Deep Learning theory.

 # Day 59
 Worked on Transfer Learning theory and more EDA